farazsth98/farazsth98.github.io/_posts/2019-10-11-picoctf-2019-ghostdiary.markdown

 And now, the free list has [ 0x555e20bac260 0x555e1efe1030 ].

 Two more mallocs, and the second malloc gives us a chunk right on top of arbitrary_pointer

 arbitrary_pointer: 0x555e1efe1030, our_pointer: 0x555e1efe1030
 ```

 #### **Exploitation**

 Now, hopefully I've explained everything clearly enough for everyone to be able to follow through with the writeup.
 If I haven't, please do consider spending a little bit more time skim-reading through the links I've provided above.
-I will try to explain the exploitation steps as clearly and concisely as possible.
+I will try to explain the exploitation steps as clearly and as concisely as possible.

 The challenge itself took me about 3.5 hours to figure out.
 The exploitation steps I used are laid out below.
 Please follow my exploit script (shown at the end) alongside each step to help visualise the heap at each step:

 ##### **Step 1**

 * Set up three chunks that we will use for our exploit.
 These chunks will be A, B, and C respectively.
-A's size will be 0x128 (0x131 in memory due to metadata, `PREV_INUSE` bit set to 1), while B and C's sizes will be 0x118 (0x121 in memory due to metadata, `PREV_INUSE` bit set to 1).
+A's size will be 0x128 (0x131 in memory due to metadata, `PREV_INUSE` bit set to 1), while B and C's sizes will be 0x118 (0x121 in memory due to metadata, `PREV_INUSE` bits set to 1).

 * The idea is that we want to use the single NULL byte overflow to set C's `PREV_INUSE` bit to 0, meaning we change C's size from 0x131 to 0x100.
 As we do that, we also want to set C's `prev_size` field to 0x250.
 More information about that is given below.